 California Penal Code 503 PC describes embezzlement as unlawfully taking money or property entrusted to you to deprive the owner of using it.

 Embezzlement is a non-violent white-collar crime involving the keywords “fraud” and “intent.”
-Related crimes for PC 503 is Penal Code 504, PC embezzlement by a public official, and Penal Code 424, PC misappropriation of public funds.
+Related crimes for PC 503 are Penal Code 504, PC embezzlement by a public official, and Penal Code 424, PC misappropriation of public funds.

 To be convicted of embezzlement, the prosecutor has to prove all the “elements of the crime” under CALCRIM 1806 California Criminal Jury Instructions:

-• The owner entrusted their property to the defendant because they trusted them;
+- The owner entrusted their property to the defendant because they trusted them;

-• The defendant fraudulently used the property for their benefit, and
+- The defendant fraudulently used the property for their benefit and

-• The defendant had the intent to deprive the owner of its use.
+- The defendant had the intent to deprive the owner of its use.

 Further, the prosecutor must prove a “relationship of trust” between the owner and the defendant.
 Embezzlement occurs when the employee acts fraudulently by taking advantage of their position of trust, breaching a duty, and causing the owner some loss.
 Our California criminal defense lawyers will examine this law more closely below.